100 Notable alumni of

 -

 Alicia Christian "Jodie" Foster is an American actress and filmmaker.
-She has received numerous accolades, including two Academy Awards, three BAFTA Awards, four Golden Globe Awards and a Primetime Emmy Award.
-She was also honored with the Golden Globe Cecil B. DeMille Award in 2013 and the Honorary Palme d'Or in 2021.
+Foster started her career as a child actor before establishing herself as a leading actress in film.
+As a performer, she is known for her versatility.
+She has received several accolades including two Academy Awards, three BAFTA Awards, four Golden Globe Awards, and a Primetime Emmy Award.
+Foster also was awarded with the Cecil B. DeMille Award in 2013 and the Honorary Palme d'Or in 2021.

 -